Retiring early: is it a realistic option?

 Pension tax relief

-If you’re paying in to a personal pension scheme, your contributions are boosted by basic rate tax relief that’s paid directly into your plan by HMRC.
-It means growing your pension pot should theoretically be easier, because the amount you’re investing is boosted.
+If you’re paying in to a personal pension scheme, your contributions are boosted by basic rate tax relief that’s paid directly into your pension, by HMRC.
+It means growing your pension pot should be easier, because the amount you’re investing is boosted.

 If you pay £80 into a personal pension you’ll have £100 invested.
 This is because HMRC pay in £20, representing 20% basic rate tax relief on a gross payment of £100.
 Add to that any amount put in by your employer, and you’ll see your pension grow.
 Depending on your tax rate, you may be able to claim additional tax relief via self-assessment.
 Tax relief isn’t available on an ISA.

-While your pension savings won’t be accessible to you until you reach at least 55, you may think it is better to put any spare money aside in another investment product yourself.
-But with the employer’s contribution, the tax relief you’ll get and any investment growth - taking into account that the value of investments can fall as well as rise - it can be a good way to help fund your retirement freedom.
+While your personal pension savings won’t be accessible to you until you reach at least 55, you may think it is better to put any spare money aside in another investment product yourself.
+But with the employer’s contribution, the tax relief you’ll get and potential investment growth, it can be a good way to help fund your retirement freedom.
+You do need to remember though, that the value of investments can fall as well as rise and isn't guaranteed.
+You could end up with less than has been paid in.

-If a person who is 40 this year is earning £50,000 and paid £750 a month into a pension, it would give them a pension pot worth £141,294 according to the Money Advice Service Pension Calculator.
-They can take 25% of this as a tax-free lump sum – meaning £35,323 in their pocket when they reach age 55 – and then they’d have an annual income of £4,169.
-Not that impressive, perhaps.
-But when they reach 68 years of age, as long as they have a full National Insurance record of 35 years under the new State Pension system, they’d receive £11,767 in today’s money.
+Aegon analysis shows that if a person who is 40 this year is earning £50,000 (gross) and had a total contribution of £750 (gross) a month going into a pension, it would give them an estimated pension pot worth £169,100 in today's money, by the time they were 551.
+They can take 25% of this as a tax-free cash lump sum – meaning £42,300 in their pocket when they reach age 55 – and then they’d be able to purchase an annuity and have an estimated annual income of £4,600 for life2.

 You’re likely to need more than this to maintain your lifestyle in retirement, so that would mean retiring later, putting more money aside if you can afford it, hoping for an inheritance or even making use of an equity release plan to generate some cash from a property you own.
 But putting the work in early to save money so you can enjoy the benefits of financial freedom as soon as possible will be worth it.